-Multidrug-Resistant Reference Strains
+Multidrug-Resistant Reference Materials

 These products are ideal for the development, verification, and evaluation of rapid detection methods, innovative therapeutic techniques, novel antibiotics, and updated sterility protocols.
 Check out the resources below to find products relevant to your research, or: